Hyperspectral Unmixing via Deep Autoencoder Networks for a Generalized Linear-Mixture/Nonlinear-Fluctuation Model: Experiments

 and the post-nonlinear mixing model (PPNM):

 were used as the two nonlinear models.
 In this experiment, four pure material spectra ($R=4$) were considered and the abundance fractions were generated from Dirichlet distribution.
 A total number of $3\times10^{5}$ pixels were generated to evaluate the performance.
 Zero-mean Gaussian noise was added with the signal-to-noise ratio (SNR) set to 20 dB, 30 dB and 40 dB, respectively.
+Our proposed scheme was implemented using PyTorch and Torch.
+During the learning process, the data was divided into a number of blocks according to the batch size, which was the number of samples used for a forward operation and a backward propagation operation.
+In an epoch, the number of iteration was equal to the total number of samples divided by batch size.
+The weights of the network were updated after learning with each batch.
+We used Adam optimizer to train the network.
+Adam is a simple and computationally efficient algorithm for gradient-based optimization of stochastic objective functions.
+The learning rate was a tuning parameter that determines the step size at each iteration while moving toward a minimum of a loss function.
+The specific parameters are given in the following subsections.